uwaiseibna2/GAP/README.md

 ```
 ## List Associated Genes

 This command-line interface (CLI) command executes the `findAssociated.R` script.
-It checks genes within a provided range for genes that can predict the trait with minimum CV score, the list of genes is stored in the file `associated_genes.csv`. under the designated folder `results`, please make sure the directory `/users/username/downloads/_GAP/results` exists.
+It analyses the training results from previous function on a provided list of genes to find genes with zero CV error, the list of such genes is stored in the file `associated_genes.csv`. under the designated folder `results` in parent directory.

 **Command Structure**